 The Wren School opened with 5 classrooms and an administration block in September 2015 (‘Temp 1’) at 61 Bath Road, Reading.

 Right at the top of the school, level with the tree canopies, you will find our spacious and well-equipped art and technology department, maximising the natural light.
 Our dedicated sixth form space has study areas, social spaces and access to the business suites, opening to students in 2020.
-Our specialist inclusion area, the ‘Wren’s Nest’ has access to a separate outdoor space, which will also house our accessible allotments.
+Our specialist inclusion area, the ‘Wren’s Nest’ has access to a separate outdoor space onto a sensory court yard garden.
 Dining rooms will cater to a range of students, offering hot, cold, ‘sit down’, ‘grab and go’ and halal options.

-The new standalone sports facility, built before the main school, will include a large sports hall, dance studio, fitness studio and (once the temporary buildings have gone) floodlit football/rugby pitch, and all will be available for community hire.
+The new standalone sports facility will include a large sports hall, dance studio, fitness studio and (once the temporary buildings have gone) floodlit football/rugby pitch, and all will be available for community hire.

 Whilst the original Victorian Elvian buildings were sadly not in a feasible state to be renovated and used in a modern setting, the school has taken every opportunity to reclaim features from the buildings which we intend to incorporate into the new build, to recognise the historical importance of education of this site.